 null-value)

-(filtered-accumulate combiner null-value term (next a) next b pred))))
+(filtered-accumulate combiner null-value term (next a) next b pred))))the sum of squares of primes

 (filtered-accumulate + 0 square a inc b prime?)